apnadkarni/blt/doc/listview.rst

     Specifies a list of tags to associate with the item.  *TagList* is a list of tags.
 Tags are a useful for referring to groups of items.
 Items can have any number of tags associated with them.
-Tags may refer to more than one list item.
+Tags may refer to more than one item.
 Tags should not be the same as labels or the non-numeric indices.
 The default is "".

   **-text** *string*
     Specifies the text to be displayed as the item's label.
 The default is